jsynowiec/node-typescript-boilerplate/README.md

 + `test:coverage` - run unit tests and collect coverage,
 + `t:c` - alias for `test:coverage`

+## Alternative

+As an alternative to TypeScript, you can try my [Node.js Flow boilerplate][flow-boilerplate].
+It's basically the same but with ES6, async/await, Flow type checking and ESLint.

 ## License
 MIT License.
 See the [LICENSE](https://github.com/jsynowiec/node-typescript-boilerplate/blob/master/LICENSE) file.